mkschulze/Lemur4Bitwig-Template/README.md

-Lemur4Bitwig Template .1 Up (Beta6)
+Lemur4Bitwig Template .1 Up (Stable)
 ===========

-Next round for the new Lemur4Bitwig template.
-This time we got a brand new cliplauncher made in a unified Bitwig design based on canvas.
-Due to the team up with <a href="https://github.com/csvance/Lemur4Bitwig">Voice303</a>, who is kindly lemurizing the <a href="https://github.com/git-moss/OSC4Bitwig">OSC4Bitwig</a> script by <a href="http://www.mossgrabers.de/Software/Bitwig/Bitwig.html">Moss</a> and shares his skills on canvas for us, we will see further objects coming.
-There is also a new XY performance page and a new virtual keyboard page, with several additions like Modwheel/Pitchbend/Breath/Expression and After Touch control and a few user request to the device page.</p>
+The stable release of the Lemur4Bitwig Template & Script is now out for download.
+Thanks to <a href="https://github.com/csvance/Lemur4Bitwig">Voice303</a> who managed to massivly improve stability and performance.
+The Lemur4Bitwig script is a Lemur optimized version of the <a href="https://github.com/git-moss/OSC4Bitwig">OSC4Bitwig</a> script by <a href="http://www.mossgrabers.de/Software/Bitwig/Bitwig.html">Moss</a>.</p>
+In this version you find a toggle button, wich lets you switch the mixer channels from Audio/Instrument tracks to Effect tracks, also a new device page and as already said, everything lightning fast.
+Find out more by checking out..